AlexGustafsson/irc-emoji-bot/README.md

 By sending a message such as `I just saw my friend use Vim (rage)`, the bot will send `t(ಠ益ಠt)`.

-If you have a secret (such as `I use Vim (asic)`) which you would like to share, you can send it in a direct message to the bot.
-It will still send the response to the specified channel without any mentioning of the sender.

 #### Available emojis

 Source: http://asciimoji.com

 _Note: there may be some rendering issues in the table below.
-See `src/emojis.csv` for exact values._
+See `bot/emojis.csv` for exact values._

 | command | emoji |
 |---|---|